 One of the increasing human resource changes is a renewed focus on staff well-being.
 The subject of mental health, in particular, is often in the news.
 Thanks to this spotlight, people are more willing to seek support.
 Not only that, but employees now expect HR to be there to provide access to help.

 And sadly, poor well-being is an issue that is affecting many different organizations.
 In a recent survey of UK employees, nearly 1 in 4 met the criteria for “clinically relevant symptoms” of anxiety and depression.
-To combat this issue, HR needs to find ways to support employees.
+So, to combat this issue, HR needs to find ways to support employees.

 How can HR prepare for this change?